Rafaellinos/learning_go/comments.md

 - use _test as suffix for test files.
 Ex: examplePkg.go -> examplePkg_test.go
 - unit tests should be in same pkg
+- to run tests with verbose: go test -v ./tests